viirre/dotfiles/readme.md

 5. Copy your public and private SSH keys to `~/.ssh` and make sure they're set to `600`
 6. Clone this repo to `~/.dotfiles`
 7. Append `/usr/local/bin/zsh` to the end of your `/etc/shells` file
-8. Run `install.sh` to start the installation
+8. Run `install.sh` to start the installation (if ~/.oh-my-zsh does not exist, install via curl into ~/.oh-my-zsh)
+9. Install spaceship theme:
+	- `git clone https://github.com/denysdovhan/spaceship-prompt.git "$ZSH_CUSTOM/themes/spaceship-prompt"`
+	- `ln -s "$ZSH_CUSTOM/themes/spaceship-prompt/spaceship.zsh-theme" "$ZSH_CUSTOM/themes/spaceship.zsh-theme"`
+10. Restart your computer
+11. Login to dropbox and sync (smart sync)
-9. Restore preferences by running `mackup restore`
+12. Restore preferences by running `mackup restore`
-10. Restart your computer to finalize the process
+13. Restart your computer

 Your Mac is now ready to use!